Flat plumbing basket, self-linking number and Thurston-Bennequin number: Further discussion

 \subsection{Front and Lagrangian projections}

 Let $F$ be a flat plumbing basket.
-If we can draw a front (or Lagrangian) projection of $\mathcal{L}_{F}$, we may use front projections of Legendrian links to study flat plumbing baskets. \begin{question} Find a method to draw a front projection of the Legendrian link $\mathcal{L}_{F}$ associated with a flat plumbing basket $F$. \end{question}
+If we can draw a front (or Lagrangian) projection of $\mathcal{L}_{F}$, we may use front projections of Legendrian links to study flat plumbing baskets. \begin{question} Find a method to draw a front projection of the Legendrian link $\mathcal{L}_{F}$ associated with a flat plumbing basket $F$. \end{question} An answer to Question~\ref{ques:front} is given in \cite{Ito-Tagami}.